LtAirman/ChargeFieldTopics/README.md

 Atom Builder includes an ipywidget gridspec **Periodic Table** button layout which can be used to select the desired atom.

 Run each cell in turn.
-The ninth cell (currently) makes the widget controls visible, the tenth cell displays the periodic table.
+The ninth cell (currently) makes the gui widget controls visible, the tenth cell displays the periodic table.
 Running the 11th cell displays a second copy of the widget controls below the periodic table.
 More than one instance of a widget can be open at the same time, allowing widgets to be as convenient as